wishtree-hshah/Java_Training/Day4/README.md

 - How Does JVM Handle an Exception?
     1. exception occured
     2. created exception object and hands it JVM.
 (Name, description and current state of program)
-    3. Now JVM finds the block of code than can handle exception (ExceptionHandler).
+    3. Now JVM finds the block of code that can handle exception (ExceptionHandler).
     4. Searches for the code to handle exception and proceeds to the call stack in reverse order.
     5. If it finds apprriate exception handler then it will create object and try to handle it
     6. if the exception handler is not found then it will send to the default exception handler which is part of runtime which prints the exception and terminates the program